Special Report: The Church Street Story

 "Many of the things that we had collected in the past were not preserved, and so we just lost a lot of it," said Clift.

-Today, historic markers dot Huntsville’s landscape acknowledging parts of that story.
-The marker include places like the birthplace of Dr. Joseph Lowery, a leader in the civil rights movement.
+Today, historic markers dot Huntsville's landscape acknowledging parts of that story.
+The markers include places like the birthplace of Dr. Joseph Lowery, a leader in the civil rights movement.

 "I was very pleased to see the number of markers, and the quality of the markers and the content on them and the sites as well.
 So I actually was very pleasantly surprised," said Tiffany Tolbert, Senior Field Officer at the National Trust for Historic Preservation in the Chicago Field Office.